 You still need to provision those hosts.
 If you have a disciplined team or only a few servers use ansible.
 Not so disciplined team or lots (like hundreds) of servers consider chef.
 Ansible can totally handle that many but not in the idiomatic well documented approach.
 Chef is overkill for only a few servers but eventual convergence and crazy good performance of chef server mean it makes handling lots of machines a no brainer.

-Make sure CM tool converges frequently and completely.
+Make sure it converges frequently and completely.
 There can be a tendency for ansible to get run one play at a time which can leave stuff in bits.

-Make sure CM tool can reprovision docker storage pool (if applicable).
+Make sure your config management tool can reprovision docker storage pool (if applicable).
 Invaluable if you drop the ball and it gets full.

 If you deploy on an old kernel you will have a bad time.
 Old here is anything older than 4.x.